Planar boundaries and parabolic subgroups

 \begin{corpair} Suppose $(G,\mathcal{P})$ is relatively hyperbolic and $M=\boundary(G,\mathcal{P})$ is connected with no cut points.
 If $G$ is one ended, then all inseparable cut pairs of $M$ are loxodromic. \end{corpair}

 The corollary does not involve planarity, but rather applies broadly, far beyond the low-dimensional setting of Conjecture~\ref{conj:VirtuallyKleinian}.
 This corollary plays a key role in the proof of Theorem~\ref{thm:VirtualSurfaceGroup}, allowing us to deduce that rigid pieces have no cut pairs.
-This conclusion, together with a classical analytic result of Torhorst \cite{Torhorst21} on planar Peano continua, allows us to establish that the action on the planar boundary extends to an action on $S^2$.
+This conclusion allows us to establish that the action on the planar boundary extends to an action on $S^2$.

 In Section~\ref{sec:prelim} we discuss background on convergence groups, relatively hyperbolic groups, properties of their boundaries, and some special subgroups.
 In Section~\ref{sec:ProperActions}, we review why proper actions by homeomorphisms on the plane are tame.
 Section~\ref{sec:Examples} is dedicated to the examples discussed above.
 In Section~\ref{sec:Peano} we constrict a simplicial tree dual to the family of all inseparable cut pairs in the boundary.
 This tree is a key tool for relating inseparable parabolic cut pairs to splittings over finite groups in Section~\ref{sec:inseplox}.
 We further develop this connection in Section~\ref{sec:ParabolicCutPairs}, where we show in Theorem~\ref{thm:nocutpairs} that rigid one-ended relatively hyperbolic group boundaries (which are not $S^1$) do not have cut pairs.
 Finally, in Section~\ref{sec:PeripheralSubgroups}, we prove Theorems \ref{thm:VirtualSurfaceGroup} and~\ref{thm:RigidExtends}.